laminba2003/blog/content/post/groovify-your-servlets-part-2.md

 {{< / highlight >}}

-In the next article, we will cover among other topics and how with an instance of a Groovy _MarkupBuilder_ bound to the response writer.
+In the next blog post, we will cover among other topics and how with an instance of a Groovy _MarkupBuilder_ bound to the response writer.
 We can make a servlet to generate an HTML markup like a Groovlet.

 #### MyServlet.groovy